bfoersterling/mdtoc/README.md

 implementations.\
 This seems intended by the creators of the language.

-Commonmark seems to be the most widespread option.
+Commonmark seems to be the most widespread option.\
+But it is hard to implement.

+Currently this project is using a very simplified subset of Markdown.\
+Lines starting with `#` chars are (ATX) headings.\
+Lines starting with three backticks start and end code blocks.

 #### TODO